optinly/wordpress/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==
+= 1.
+I have downloaded the plugin, but don't have an Optinly account.
+How can I get one? =

+You can sign up for an account by visiting [Optinly](https://app.optinly.com)

 == Screenshots ==

 == Changelog ==
+= 1.0.0 =
+* Initial release

 == Upgrade Notice ==